What's the one day of the year most breakfast casseroles are made?

 Sausage Breakfast Casserole

-That and you can assemble it the night before and just plop it in the oven in the morning.
+You can assemble it the night before and just plop it in the oven in the morning.
 This way you, the cook, can enjoy the festivities of the morning with your guests instead futzing about in the kitchen.

-Ratios change, but the idea remains the same—cubed rustic bread in a casserole dish, topped with grated cheddar, browned crumbled sausage, and some chopped tomatoes and mushrooms if you want, with a milk egg mixture poured over, and the whole thing baked until puffy and browned.
+We've changed some of the ratios, but the idea remains the same—cubed rustic bread in a casserole dish, topped with grated cheddar, browned crumbled sausage, and some chopped tomatoes and mushrooms if you want, with a milk egg mixture poured over, and the whole thing baked until puffy and browned.